MicrosoftDocs/windows-dev-docs/hub/powertoys/index.md

         [![Keyboard Manager screenshot](../images/pt-keyboard-manager.png)](keyboard-manager.md)
     :::column-end:::
     :::column span="2":::
         [Keyboard Manager](keyboard-manager.md) allows you to customize the keyboard to be more productive by remapping keys and creating your own keyboard shortcuts.
-This PowerToy requires Windows 10 1903 (build 18362) or later.
     :::column-end:::
 :::row-end:::